Join fundraisers from across the globe to discover how behavioural science is transforming the world of fundraising

 Everyone who attends the seminar will be able to buy a half-price copy of Change for Better, the groundbreaking new book assembled by the editors and authors.
 This is the book that Rory Sutherland, behavioural guru, called “terrific” and praised as “packed with insights, ideas and inspiration.”
 Find out more about 17 extraordinary real-world experiments designed to deliver more funds for good causes- covering raising funds for humanitarian action, zoos, human rights, feminist campaigns, theatre and museums, anti –poverty work, hospices and more.

-Normally the book is £24.99, but for those attending the online masterclass there’s a free electronic version and a half price offer on the actual book (+postage).
+Normally the book is £24.99.But for those attending the masterclass there’s a free electronic version as well as a half price offer on the actual book (+postage).
 Register now to ensure you have a place at this year’s event that is sure to sell out.

 Behavioural Guru and author of Alchemy